sarahpaulll/cse15l-lab-reports/lab3.md

 ## grep -r
-The command grep -r will search for a string in the currect directory and all subdirectories
+The command grep -r will search for a string in the currect directory and all subdirectories.
+This is useful because it will find the string within the directory and all of its subdirectories.
 ```
 # Example One: Input
 grep -r "Zaanse" *